We've completed our review of Metformin and we immediately went on it!

-There's some connection but the arrow of cause needs to be worked out but its effect on gut barrier is clear:
+There's some connection but the arrow of cause needs to be worked out but its effect on the gut barrier is clear:

-AmEV treatment increased tight junction protein expression in Caco-2 cells and ultimately improved intestinal barrier integrity in high-fat diet (HFD)-induced diabetic mice in an AMPK-dependent manner.
+AmEV treatment increased tight junction protein expression in Caco-2 cells and ultimately improved intestinal barrier integrity in a high-fat diet (HFD)-induced diabetic mice in an AMPK-dependent manner.

 And back to berberine, besides having a bigger effect on the positive gut bacteria changes than metformin?